 One cup of cook spinach packs 5 grams of protein, which is best utilized when eaten steamed rather than raw.
 Spinach is also an incredibly versatile veggie that can be added to nearly anything.

 Per medium-sized artichoke, you can expect a deliverance of about 10.3 grams of essential protein.
 Not only is this vegetable packed with protein, much more than most other veggies, but it also has a strong fiber content to help your body feel full and energized.

 Enjoy a cup of these delicious treats and receive 6 grams of protein as well as lycopene, fiber, and ¾ of your daily recommended amount of potassium.
 Like Spinach, sun-dried tomatoes can be enjoyed in a great number of ways, which makes them especially easy to incorporate into your diet.
 Mix them into a salad, a salsa, or pasta sauce for a delightful protein-packed punch.

 Yes, that vegetable that you hated when you were a kid is actually as good for you as mom and dad said.
 With 8 grams of protein per one cup, as well as a whopping amount of vitamin C, peas help to keep the immune system strong while helping you achieve your daily needs for protein.

 This veggie has three times the protein of one large egg, when consumed in a one-cup portion.
 That’s 18 grams of protein in one shot!
 There’s a reason why lentils are so incredibly popular among those with plant-based diets.
 They also have a high amount of fiber plus very little fat (less than 1 gram per cup), making them a staple of many weight loss diets.

-This renowned super food is the staple of many vegetarian diets because of its high protein content as well as a rich combination of vitamins, minerals and antioxidants that promote overall wellness.
-It can be enjoyed on its own as a kale salad, or added into other dishes that need a leafy green kick.
+This renowned super food is the staple of many vegetarian diets because of its high protein content as well as a rich combination of vitamins, minerals, and antioxidants that promote overall wellness.
+It can be enjoyed on its own as a kale salad, or added to other dishes that need a leafy green kick.